kiefer-ch/snakemake-qsub-computerome/README.md

 + `threads`: the number of threads needed for the job.
 If not specified, assumed to be 1.
 + `resources`
-    - `mem_mb`: the memory required for the rule in megabytes, which will be requested if present
+    - `mem_mb`: the memory required for the rule in megabytes.
+If not present, falls back to the default value entered when configuring the profile.

-A cluster configuration can be provided to specify additional information:
-+ `mem_mb`: the memory that will be requested for the rule in megabytes.
-  Overriden by `resources.mem_mb`.
-If neither provided, use a default value (in cookiecutter configuration).
-+ `runtime`: the maximum amount of time the job will be allowed to run for in minutes
-+ `queue`: override the default queue for this job.
-+ `logdir`: override the default cluster log directory for this job.
-+ `output`: override the default name of stdout logfile
-+ `error`: override the default name of stderr logfile
-+ `jobname`: override the default name of the job
+    - `runtime`: the walltime required for the rule in minutes.
+If not present, falls back to the cluster setting of 1 h.